Business Source Legal-size Laminating Pouch - 100 per box

 9" Width x 14.50" Length x 3 mil Thickness - 100 / Box - Clear

-Ultra Clear laminating pouch is designed to protect legal-size documents
+Ultra Clear laminating pouch is designed to protect legal-size documents, photos and menus

 9"W x 14-1/2"H